vungurea/hyperflex-deploy/README.md

 ## Solution Components - Cisco Products / Licenses

-This module can be used with any Cisco HyperFlex hardware model and any level of licensing for HXDP or Intersight.
+This module can be used with any Cisco HyperFlex hardware model and any licensing tier for HXDP or Intersight.

 ## Usage & Installation

-Clone this repository to a machine that is able to connect to intersight.com:
+Clone this repository to a machine that is able to connect to your intersight instance url:

     git clone https://github.com/vungurea/hyperflex-deploy

 Create your cluster configuration by copying one of the included examples.
-Depending on your desired cluster type, take the fi or edge directory:
+Depending on your desired cluster type, take the fi or edge example:

     cp -r infra/example-hxcluster1-fi infra/my_new_hxcluster
     cd infra/my_new_hxcluster
-    mv hxcluster1.auto.tfvars my_new_hxcluster.auto.tfvars

-Edit the variables file `my_new_hxcluster.auto.tfvars`.
+Edit `main.tf` file from `infra/my_new_hxcluster`.
 This should be the only file in which you describe the parameters for your cluster.
-Go through all the values carefully and make sure you don't forget to change any of the parameters.
+Go through all the values carefully and make sure you get all parameters right before triggering a deployment.
 Some values cannot be changed after a cluster is deployed and will require a complete cluster reinstallation.

-Create an apikey in intersight.
-Save the private key to a local file and then set the apikey and the path to the private key to the following environment variables:
+Create an apikey in your Intersight account.
+Save the generated apikey string and private key to a local file.
+Then set the following environment variables with their corresponding values:

 Windows: